metio/pasejo/docs/commands/pasejo-cmd-store.md

 Usage: pasejo store [OPTIONS] <COMMAND>

 Commands:
-  add               Adds a new store decrypt           Decrypt a store and print its content exec              Executes a command inside the directory of a store list              List all available stores merge             Merge two stores remove            Remove an existing store set-default       Mark a store as default set-synchronizer  Sets the synchronizer for a store sync              Synchronizes the store with its remote counterpart help              Print this message or the help of the given subcommand(s)
+  add          Adds a new store
+  decrypt      Decrypt a store and print its content exec         Executes a command inside the directory of a store list         List all available stores merge        Merge two stores remove       Remove an existing store set-default  Mark a store as default help         Print this message or the help of the given subcommand(s)

 Options:
   -v, --verbose...
 Increase logging verbosity